snaptools2023/awesome-snap/README.md

 > Misc tools for Marvel Snap.

 - [Awesome Marvel Snap List](https://github.com/snaptools2023/awesome-snap) - this page
-- [SnapScripts](https://github.com/snaptools2023/snapscripts) - Powershell scripts for exporting information about your collection.
-- [DeckCodes.chat] (https://deckcodes.chat) - An AI powered Telegram Bot that takes and Marvel Snap deck image and gives you a deck code!
+- [DeckCodes.chat](https://deckcodes.chat) - An AI powered Telegram Bot that takes and Marvel Snap deck image and gives you a deck code!
+- [SnapScripts Automation](https://github.com/snaptools2023/automation) - Autohotkey scripts to add keyboard bindings.
+- [SnapScripts Powershell](https://github.com/snaptools2023/snapscripts) - Powershell scripts for exporting information about your collection.

 ## Tournaments
 > Tournaments you can play in or watch.